NgiapPuoyKoh/student-resource-tool/README.md

 1. Scroll down the page to GITHUB Pages section

-1. For the Source select "master branch.docs folder"
+1. For the Source select "master folder"

 1. Wait a few minutes and then access completed project using this link [https://ngiappuoykoh.github.io/user-centric-frontend-milestone-project/](https://ngiappuoykoh.github.io/user-centric-frontend-milestone-project/)